thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/ug56-lorawan-gateway.md

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=gatewayPacketForwarderTab %}

-By default Gateway EUI and Gateway ID are the same.
+By default, Gateway EUI and Gateway ID are the same.

 Next steps will describe how to connect the gateway to network server.